-hat is God like?
-For those of us who believe that God is somehow at the foundation of existence, meaning, and self-understanding, it's an all-important question.
+What is God like?
+What an enormous question.
+For those of us who believe that God is somehow at the foundation of existence, meaning and self-understanding, it's an all-important question.
 So how shall we answer?
 Our options are endless.
 Human inquiry into the divine has produced a vast pantheon of gods-from Ares to Zeus.

-Of course, the Christian will have an instinct to look to the Bible for the definition of God.
+Of course, the Christian will instinctively look to the Bible for the definition of God.
 I understand this instinct and in one sense it is correct; but it may not yield as clear an answer as we think.
-Even while speaking of the "God of the Bible" we can cobble together whatever vision of God we choose from its disparate images.
+Even while speaking of the 'God of the Bible' we can cobble together whatever vision of God we choose from its disparate images.
+That we do this mostly unconsciously doesn't help matters.

 Even if we restrict our inquiry into the nature of God to the Bible, we are likely to find just the kind of God that we want to find.
 If we want a God of peace, he's there.
 If we want a God of war, he's there.
 If we want a compassionate God, he's there.
 If we want a vindictive God, he's there.
+If we want an egalitarian God, he's there.
+If we want an ethnocentric God, he's there.
 If we want a God demanding blood sacrifice, he's there.
 If we want a God abolishing blood sacrifice, he's there.
 Sometimes the Bible is like a Rorschach test-it reveals more about the reader than the eternal I AM.

+What are we to do?
 How are we to discover God as God is?
-As a Christian, pastor and preacher, I recommend that we look to Jesus for our answer to the question.

-What if God is like Jesus?
+As a Christian, pastor and preacher, I would like to recommend we look to Jesus for our answer to the question.
+Or let me say it this way: What if God is like Jesus?
+What if the personality of God is identical to the personality of the man called Jesus of Nazareth portrayed in the Gospels?
 Jesus audaciously made this claim: "Anyone who has seen me has seen the Father."
 What if that claim is true?
+Wouldn't that be good news?
 Ah, that is the good news!
 God is like Jesus!

-This is Christianity.
+This is Christianity, which is not to be confused with 'biblicism.'
 As Christians we worship Christ, not the Bible.
 The Bible is the inspired witness to the true Word of God who is Jesus.
 What the Bible does infallibly is take us on a journey that culminates with Christ-but it is Christ who fully reveals God.
+Or we can say it this way: The Scriptures ultimately bear witness to Christ, and Christ perfectly bears witness to God.
+While we are searching the Bible to find out what God is like, the Bible is all the while resolutely pointing us to Jesus.
 The revelation of God could not be contained in a book, but it could be contained in a human life-the life of Jesus Christ.